False Imprisonment: No Reasonable Means of Escape

 DECISION:

-Townley J held that the defendant’s conduct amounted to the wrong of false imprisonment.5 In driving at a fast rate of speed, the defendant prevented the plaintiff from alighting the truck.6
+Townley J held that the defendant’s conduct amounted to the wrong of false imprisonment.5 In driving at a fast rate of speed, the defendant prevented the plaintiff from alighting the truck.6 Townley J stated at 30:

 If I lock a person in a room with a window from which he may jump to the ground at the risk of life and limb, I cannot be heard to say that he was not imprisoned because he was free to leap from the window.7